 - Be prepared for your dermatologist to examine hard-to-reach areas like the scalp, soles of the feet and between the toes.

 - Ask your dermatologist any questions you have.
-No question is unimportant to us at CSI.
+No question is unimportant to us at California Skin Institute.

-If your CSI dermatologist detects something suspicious, a biopsy can provide a scientifically sound definitive answer.
-If skin cancer is the diagnosis, CSI then will develop a treatment plan that can incorporate treatments noted for high cure rates and minimal scarring.
-You can learn more about skin cancer and CSI treatment options here.
+If your California Skin Institute dermatologist detects something suspicious, a biopsy can provide a scientifically sound definitive answer.
+If skin cancer is the diagnosis, California Skin Institute then will develop a treatment plan that can incorporate treatments noted for high cure rates and minimal scarring.
+You can learn more about skin cancer and California Skin Institute treatment options here.

 *Individual results may vary and are not guaranteed.